 Here's what to expect at Relay.
 Check with your Community Engagement coordinator: Andrew Villani - 1300 65 65 85 | firstname.lastname@example.org for special info about the Lancefield (Macedon Ranges) 2022 Relay:

 - Survivors and Carers walk

-- Candlelight Ceremony of Hope
+- Candlelight Ceremony

 - Closing ceremony

-- Entertainment, kids activities, live music and competitions (throughout the day and night)
+- Entertainment, kids activities and live music

 - Keep those team members walking!